-Serengeti National Park.
-One of the most classic setting for safaris.
+One of the most classic settings for safaris.
 Although the high season goes from December to June, there is always something happening in its domains.
 Whether you would like to witness the migration of millions of zebras and wildebeests or spot lion kills, you can’t go wrong if you decide to stay at the mobile camps that are set wherever the wildlife concentrates depending on the rains and time of the year.

-Zanzibar.
-Located at the East, this archipelago is known for having some of the best beaches on earth.
-Immaculate sands and pristine waters are the perfect background for a range of watersports.
+Located in the East, this archipelago is known for having some of the best beaches on earth.
+Immaculate sands and pristine waters are the perfect backgrounds for a range of watersports.
 Our tip?
 Indulge yourself in Zanzibar for a few days and forget about everything else!

-Gombe Stream National Park.
-One of the last chimpanzee family sanctuaries in Tanzania and an investigation centre founded by Jane Goodall in the sixties.
+One of the last chimpanzee family sanctuaries in Tanzania and an investigation center founded by Jane Goodall in the sixties.
 It can only be accessed by boat from Kigoma and through Tanganyika Lake.

-Ngorongoro Conservation Area.
 It goes around the Serengeti in northern Tanzania and features the world’s biggest crater.
-The latter, acts like a natural enclosure for many interesting wildlife species found in East Africa as the black rhino.
+The latter acts like a natural enclosure for many interesting wildlife species found in East Africa as the black rhino.
 A photographer’s dream, the Maasai and Oldupai still live in the area.

 Ever been to Tanzania?
 Leave your tips in the comments below.